Expert In The Loop

 • effect_size_threshold (float) – The effect size threshold to use to suggest a new edge.
 If the conditional effect size between two variables is greater than the threshold, the algorithm would suggest to add an edge between them.
 And if the effect size for an edge is less than the threshold, would suggest to remove the edge.

 A function to determine edge orientation.
-The function should at least take two arguments (the names of the two variables) and return a tuple (source, target) representing the directed edge from source to target.
+The function should at least take two arguments (the names of the two variables) and return either a tuple (source, target) representing the directed edge from source to target or None representing no edge between the variables.
 Any additional keyword arguments passed to estimate() will be forwarded to this function.

 Custom functions can be provided that implement any desired logic for determining edge orientation, including using local LLMs or domain-specific heuristics.